Ostoic/RaidBrowser/README.md

 # Installation
 As with any other addon, copy the RaidBrowser folder into your %WoW Root%/Interface/AddOns directory.
 Nothing more is required.

+# Remark

+Be aware that since it is difficult to consider every possible LFM message that someone could think of, this addon may consider false positives, or may omit valid LFM messages.
+For example, I recently saw someone hosting an icc 25 in which they wrote icc 25 as
+ICC-25-man.
+If you encounter any such problems open up an issue describing the bug and how it the addon should behave in said context, if you're so inclined.